Chapter Thirty Seven III

 Nikko, “Sounds greedy enough.”

 “Yes, any kid used for sex is one too many.
 There are four grown men in this stockade, one who runs the show and a couple of sons around sixteen.
 So, besides the grown women, there are a couple of extra “wives” each.
 One or two for the sons, all but three of the women are under eighteen, most well under.
-The adopted kids are between five and fifteen.
+The adopted kids are between five and twelve.
 Apparently they want to keep a pipeline of young females for their future amusement.”

 “This sounds like a version of the Mayor’s story.”